 Going out for the day can also boost mental wellbeing.
 Live-in carers can provide an opportunity for the elderly to socialise with others, and take in some fresh air; this can boost their mood and help to alleviate the isolation and depression that is often associated with old age.

 Of course, the key to achieving a successful day out is to put a great deal of effort into planning and preparation.
 You might want to start with a small trip to give you and the person in your care the confidence to know that you can get out, enjoy the experience and then have the excitement of wondering where you might like to go next time.

 Much will depend on the individual and their physical condition.
 If the person in your care has mobility concerns, for instance if they use a wheelchair or can only walk for short distances with the aid of a stick, then you will need to research the convenience of your chosen location.
-It will be necessary to ensure that there are wheelchair-accessible ramps, disabled toilet facilities and adequate parking near to the venue.
+It will be necessary to ensure that there are wheelchair-accessible ramps for wheelchairs and mobility scooters, disabled toilet facilities and adequate parking near to the venue.

 If someone in your care has particular dietary requirements, then it is important to know exactly where you will eat, at what time and the menu that can be provided.
 Where necessary, you may opt to take a picnic with you instead of relying on the uncertainty of external catering.